Welcome to the Website of Best-Selling Author

 Note: All photos of Patricia on this page were taken August 2011 at The Spa at Ravella in Lake Las Vegas.

-Patricia will be appearing at The Spa for a Diva Dare Event in January 2012.
-Check this website for dates and details TBA.
+Patricia made an appearance at The Ravella Spa for a Diva Dare Event in January 2012.

 *The Spa at Ravella